This post may contain affiliate links, and I earn from qualifying purchases.

 4. Blog, Podcast, or Youtube

 These three mediums are a bit different, but the idea is the same.
 For just about any hobby you can think of, there is an audience that would love to consume content on the topic.
+That means there is potential for you to build a digital asset and generate revenue.

 Do you play golf?
 Start a blog that reviews clubs and offers tips.
 Better yet, show people what a good swing looks like on Youtube.